gitmachtl/scripts/cardano/mainnet/README.md

 I'am sure you wanna claim some of your rewards that you earned running your stakepool.
 So lets say you have rewards in your owner.staking address and you wanna claim it to the owner.payment address by paying with funds from smallwallet2.

 <details>
-   <summary><b>Show Example ... </b>:bookmark_tabs:<br></summary>
+   <summary><b>Show Example ... </b>📑<br></summary>

-<br>**Online-Machine:**
+<br>**Online- or Light-Machine:**

-Make sure you have your owner.staking.addr and smallwallet2.addr file on your Online-Machine, if not, copy it over from your Offline-Machine like a normal filecopy or use the attach->extract method we used in the example [here](#generate-some-wallets-for-the-daily-operator-work)
+Make sure you have your owner.staking.addr and smallwallet2.addr file on your Online- or Light-Machine, if not, copy it over from your Offline-Machine like a normal filecopy or use the attach->extract method we used in the example [here](#generate-some-wallets-for-the-daily-operator-work)

 1. Add/Update the current UTXO balance for smallwallet2 in the offlineTransfer.json by running<br>```./01_workOffline.sh add smallwallet2```
 1. Add/Update the current rewards state for owner.staking in the offlineTransfer.json by running<br>```./01_workOffline.sh add owner.staking```

 Now we have the up2date information about the payment address smallwallet2 and also the current rewards state of owner.staking in the offlineTransfer.json.

-:floppy_disk: Transfer the offlineTransfer.json to the Offline-Machine.
+💾 Transfer the offlineTransfer.json to the Offline-Machine.

 **Offline-Machine:** (same steps like working online)

 1. You can claim your rewards by running ```./01_claimRewards.sh owner.staking owner.payment smallwallet2```
    This will claim the rewards from the owner.staking account and sends it to the owner.payment address, smallwallet2 will pay for the transaction fees.<br>
-   :bulb: ATTENTION, claiming rewards costs transaction fees!
+   💡 ATTENTION, claiming rewards costs transaction fees!
 So you have two choices for that: The destination address pays for the transaction fees, or you specify an additional account that pays for the transaction fees like we did now.
 You can find examples for that above at the script 01_claimRewards.sh description.

-:floppy_disk: Transfer the offlineTransfer.json to the Online-Machine.
+💾 Transfer the offlineTransfer.json to the Online- or Light-Machine.

-**Online-Machine:**
+**Online- or Light-Machine:**
 1. Execute the created offline rewards claim now on the blockchain by running<br>```./01_workOffline.sh execute```

 Done.